vivacitylabs/vivacity_occupancy_example/README.md

 For example:
 `./dummy_message_sender -a 127.0.0.1 -p 8000 -r 10000`
-will send the messages to the example decoder application.
+will send the messages to the example decoder application at an interval of 10ms.
+This is equivalent to 10 sensors sending messages at 10Hz each